-These easy watermelon popsicles have no added sugar and only require 5 minutes of prep work!
-The best low-calorie frozen treat to enjoy on a hot summer day!
-Vegan.
+This fresh watermelon popsicle recipe has no added sugar and only require 5 minutes of prep work!
+It’s the best low-calorie frozen treat to enjoy on a hot summer day!
+Vegan, gluten-free.

 The summer has been pretty brutal here in Florida and all I want is to cool off with an icy cold, frozen treat.
 I’ve been trying to cut out excess sugar from our food, so ice cream and processed snacks are definitely out.